 With Black Friday, Cyber Monday and other holiday sales, many ecommerce companies will see a huge spike in revenue and gain new customers in the process.
 But once the holidays are over, some of those customers will drop off and revenue can start to dip going into the new year.

-What’s your post-holiday game plan to keep them engaged and coming back in 2018?
+What’s your post-holiday game plan to keep them engaged and coming back in the new year?
 Here are a few campaigns to get you geared up for the new year.

 Black Friday/Cyber Monday Post-Purchase Series

 It's normal to see a growth in your email list during Cyber Week.
 These subscribers are often first-time buyers who have been waiting for the best sale of the year to make their first purchase.
 However, only 32% of customers place a second order in the first year as a customer.
 But once they’ve placed two orders, the likelihood of them placing a third goes up to 50%.

 Your new goal: Get them back to your site to buy again.
 One effective way to encourage them is with relevant, timely follow-up messages.
 Here are three key messages to include in your series:

 It's January 1 – about a month since these shoppers placed an order, thanks to the amazing deals you offered during Black Friday and Cyber Monday.
 For these savvy customers, consider sending them a coupon to encourage a second order.

 - Thank the user again for their purchase.